 Sounds like a spectacular glaciers viewing?

-- Bring binoculars to observe closer and discover wild life and ice formations.
+- Bring binoculars to observe closely and discover wildlife and ice formations.

 - Be quiet and listen to nature’s sounds, it is magic!